eliotstock/host/README.md

 Small script to set up a new Linux desktop/laptop for personal use.

+## Things to test manually before committing to a new release

+* External monitor works after locking and unlocking.
+* Screensharing works in Google Meet (Wayland has/had no support for this).
+* Bluetooth headphones work as a headset.
+Mic works and audio quality is good.

 ## Read this much from the old machine

 * If retaining the Windows installation